 Boiler replacement and exterior cladding

-Energy-efficient systems with the goal of being carbon neutral by 2029
+Energy-efficient systems with the goal of reducing emissions and supporting long-term sustainability

 2029